 Do a Writing Retreat in Byron Bay

-While we restlessly await the return of global health and open borders, we’ve decided to host an intimate, week-long writing retreat in our own backyard: the magical and vibrant town of Byron Bay.
-This miniature escape will see you and nine other aspiring pen wizards living together in a glorious beach setting while you get equipped with the skills necessary to kickstart your freelance writing career.
+While we restlessly await the return of global health and open borders, we’ve decided to host a series of intimate, week-long writing retreat in our own backyard: the magical and vibrant town of Byron Bay.
+These miniature escapes will see you and a handful of other aspiring pen wizards living together in a glorious beach setting while you get equipped with the skills necessary to kickstart your freelance writing career.
 All manner of subjects will be covered — from long-form feature and creative non-fiction writing to pitching to an editor and starting your own blog or publication — with a particular emphasis on writing for change and decolonising travel writing.

 In amongst surfing with dolphins, hiking in the rainforest and getting to know the wild and wooly locals who call the Bay home, you’ll also be working on a killer article that we’ll help you finetune and pitch to the publication of your choice.
-Teaching the program will be Gemma Clarke — the founding editor of Global Hobo, Bay FM radio presenter, former deputy editor of the triple j Annual and freelance journalist; and Nat Kassell — associate editor of Slam, the deputy editor of Global Hobo and a freelance journalist with bylines at the ABC, news.com.au, Monster Children, VICE, Noisey and more.
+Teaching the program will be Gemma Clarke — the founding editor of Global Hobo, Bay FM radio presenter, former deputy editor of the triple j Annual and freelance journalist; Nat Kassell — associate editor of Slam, the deputy editor of Global Hobo and a freelance journalist with bylines at the ABC, news.com.au, Monster Children, VICE, Noisey and more; and Mariama Rose Mansfield-Njie, Bay FM radio presenter and the host of podcast Chatting BS.

 What You Get: